By Diane Hudson

-Some corporate employers function very differently from the military structure, which can cause miscommunication for both parties.
+However, some corporate employers actually function very differently from the military structure, even when they look the same.

 Most often that rise is in the same career field, i.e., intelligence, logistics, aviation, infantry, medical, administration, and such.
 The Army, for example, does provide opportunities for enlisted soldiers to become Warrant Officers, through a board and selection process.

-Many companies have career field codes, however, typically, they are much more flexible in allowing employees to transfer into new positions, provide the appropriate training, and expect success.
+Many companies have career field codes.
+However, typically, they are much more flexible in allowing employees to transfer into new positions, provide the appropriate training, and expect success.
 (Federal employment is a cross between Command and Control and Collaborative.)

 Therefore, you can see that the opportunities are boundless in the corporate side.

-Not all veterans adapt well to the more ambiguous work environment of non-military employers—and they simply need to learn the new culture: ask questions, and absorb the differences.
+Not all veterans adapt well to the more ambiguous work environment of non-military employers -- and they simply need to learn the new culture: ask questions, and absorb the differences.
 Others adapt quickly and easily, by observing the new culture and learning to speak the new language (non-military language).

-My client was able to describe many years of managing volunteers on military installations around the world; as volunteers are often the backbone of military bases, providing community services, Red Cross, faith-based organizations, and much more.
-He gently educated the interviewer that he only gave a few direct orders during his entire leadership career, and, when he did, it was in a war zone.
+My client was able enlighten the employer about his operational style by describing many years of managing volunteers on military installations around the world as volunteers are often the backbone of military bases, providing community services, Red Cross, faith-based organizations, and much more.
+He educated the interviewer (gently) that he only gave a few direct orders during his entire leadership career, and, when he did, it was in a war zone.

-Some companies actually have created internal programs to educate military to the collaborative culture and assist them in making the integration to the corporate culture.
-For example, Booze Allen Hamilton has such a program, as they value the knowledge, experience, and credentials of veterans, but they also recognize that the mindset of a war-fighter is a bit different from that of a business consultant.
+For example, Alphabet/Google and Booze Allen Hamilton have such programs because they value the knowledge, experience, and credentials of veterans, but they also recognize that the mindset of a war-fighter is a bit different from that of a business consultant.

 To further identify military-friendly employers, type in search words on job boards and search for the following:

 Some non-DoD companies include Sprint-Nextel, Merrill Lynch, Troops to Teacher program, Bank of America, WalMart, Lowes, Southern California Edison, Sodexo, and T-Mobile, to name a few.

-Job-Hunt's Job Search Expert for Veterans, Diane is a military transition job-search strategist and career coach.
+Job-Hunt's Job Search Expert for Veterans, Diane Hudson is a military transition job-search strategist and career coach.
 She designs and composes military conversion resumes and helps position service members for employment in corporate or Federal America.
 Diane holds eight industry credentials including Certified Leadership & Talent Management Coach and Federal Job Search Trainer & Counselor and owns Career Marketing Techniques.